About therapy

 Although I draw on a number of different approaches to suit each person I work with, my core training is in Transactional Analysis (TA).

-TA helps us to explore the way that our life experiences shape the decisions we make (including the limitations we put on ourselves).
+TA helps us to explore the way that our life experiences shape the decisions we make (including the limitations we put on ourselves), and the way we interact with others.
 Often, we’re not aware of these decisions - it’s what we’ve grown up with, so it’s just what we’re used to.

 Counselling can help us to notice the way these decisions have shaped our lives, and give us the opportunity to make different choices.

-I know first-hand how powerful and life-changing therapy can be, as I’ve spent plenty of time in the ‘client chair’ myself over the years.
+I know first-hand how life-changing counselling can be, as I’ve spent plenty of time in the ‘client chair’ myself over the years.